jwilson8767/drupal-cloudformation/readme.md

 <!-- TODO Write troubleshooting -->
 ## CloudFormation Gotcha's
 * !ImportValue works fine if given a string, but for substitutions (!Sub) you must use the long format.
 Ex: {'Fn::ImportValue': !Sub 'example-${AWS::StackName}'} to
 * Sometimes a failed creation or deletion will hang (especially if a resource is deleted outside of CloudFormation), but using `aws cloudformation delete-stack --stack-name NAME --retain-resources` will usually delete it immediately.
-If that doesn't work, wait ~15min and the stack will go into "_FAILED" mode and should be able to be deleted.
+If that doesn't work, wait 10 minutes and the stack will go to a "FAILED" status and should be able to be deleted using the command above.

-## Contributing
-CloudFormation is a very powerful tool, but ultimately it still needs someone who understands the underlying resources to use it effectively.
 <!-- TODO Write a meaningful contributing guide -->